ashishkumar822/Jetson-SLAM/README.md

 ### Run Instructions

-	Go to execs and run Jetson-SLAM on following choices
+	Go to execs and run Jetson-SLAM on following choices:
 	1. Run stereo_kitti for [KITTI Benchmark]()
 	2. Run stereo_euroc for [EuRoC Benchmark]()
 	3. Run stereo_kaistvio for [KAIST-VIO Benchmark]()